Chapter 15:

 He turned back to the others, waving off the yokai still hanging anxiously around.
 "Thanks for the help, you can go off back to your friends."
 Glancing at Drake, who showed no signs of bothering with his abilities, he added, "You'll be in the middle with Ariake, and Eden, you're at the back.
 Let's go."

-He switched forms to make things easier, nudging ahead of a glowering Ariake into the dank depths, the malignant feeling following them down as they wound along the space beneath the floorboards of the building above, brushing past pipes that stank of ooze and ratty insulation.
+He switched forms to make things easier, nudging ahead of a glowering Ariake.
+The malignant feeling followed them down into the space beneath the floorboards, brushing past pipes that stank of ooze and ratty insulation.
 Someone spluttered behind him, probably running into the spiderweb he'd just ducked.